 Excessive coolant leakage may indicate the need to replace the water pump.
 Remove the water pump.
-Refer to Disassembly and Assembly, "Water Pump - Remove and Install".
-For more information, consult your Perkins dealer or your Perkins distributor.
+Refer to Disassembly and Assembly, "Water Pump -Remove and Install".

 - Inspect the lubrication system for leaks at the front crankshaft seal, the rear crankshaft seal, the oil pan, the oil filters, and the rocker cover. - Inspect the piping for the air intake system and the elbows for cracks and for loose clamps.
-Ensure that hoses and tubes are not contacting other hoses, tubes, wiring harnesses. - Ensure that the areas around the rotating parts are clear. - Inspect the alternator belts and any accessory drive belts for cracks, breaks, or other damage. - · Inspect the wiring harness for damage.
+Ensure that hoses and tubes are not contacting other hoses, tubes, wiring harnesses.

+- Ensure that the areas around the rotating parts are clear. - Inspect the alternator belts and any accessory drive belts for cracks, breaks, or other damage. - Inspect the wiring harness for damage.